bloxberg-org/blips/blips/blip-2-researchcertificate.md

     "issuanceDate": "2020-09-10T13:05:11.996623+00:00",
     // claim about recipient of the certificate.
     "credentialSubject": {
         // identifier for the subject of the certificate.
-        "id": "einstein@mpg.de",
+Must be a resolvable URI if included - OPTIONAL "id": "did:example:ebfeb1f712ebc6f1c276e12ec21",
-        // assertion about the subject of the certificate.
+        // URI of the issuing party of the research object certificate "issuingOrg": {
-        "alumniOf": {
             "id": "https://bloxberg.org"
         }
     },